mesalock-linux/mesalock-distro/README.md

 We provide a simple `Dockerfile` for MesaLock Linux.
 Here are steps to try MesaLock Linux in a docker container.

+  1. Copy rootfs into the docker directory: `cp build/rootfs.tar.gz mesalockrootfs-dockerfile/`
-  1. Build the docker image: `docker build --rm -t mesalock-linux/mesalock-linux docker`
+  2. Build the docker image: `docker build --rm -t mesalock-linux/mesalock-linux mesalockrootfs-dockerfile`
-  2. Run the image: `docker run --rm -it mesalock-linux/mesalock-linux`
+  3. Run the image: `docker run --rm -it mesalock-linux/mesalock-linux`

-### Demo: web server
+### Example: run a web server

 The `mesalock-demo` package provides several examples and will be installed under the `/root/mesalock-demo` directory.
 For instance, we made several